-For example, you'll likely need a master's degree before you can qualify for jobs as a clinical mental health counselor, family therapist, rehabilitation counselor, or school or career counselor.
+What is a master's degree good for when it comes to counseling careers?
+You'll likely need one before you can qualify for jobs as a clinical mental health counselor, family therapist, rehabilitation counselor, or school or career counselor.
 Yet, in certain states and under some conditions, limited versions of those roles can be attained with a bachelor's degree.

 When it comes to becoming a substance abuse counselor, training requirements vary even more.
 They depend on factors like where you intend to work and the responsibilities you want to have.
 As a result, it's possible to enter the field of addiction and behavioral disorder counseling with a diploma, certificate, or associate's degree.
 The exceptions often arise if you want to do things like engage in one-on-one counseling sessions or go into private practice.
 In those cases, you almost always need a master's degree.

 2. Can You Become a Counselor Without a Degree?

 Yes.
 However, this answer generally only applies to becoming a substance abuse counselor in some kind of group treatment or community facility.
 In that case, a diploma or certificate may be all you need.
 But it really depends on your state's regulations and the preferences of particular employers.
 The best rule of thumb to go by is this: The higher level of counseling education you have, the better and more abundant your opportunities are likely to be.

 3. What Careers Can You Pursue With a Counseling Education?